Dark-Fusion-Protocol/scl-host/README.md

     - A list of contract summary object with trade and contract information will be return being the same length of the contract ids sent

 - ### Listing summaries
-  - Send list of contract_ids and listing utxos to get summaries for the contracts: {URl}:{Port}/listing_summaries
+  - Send list of contract_ids and listing UTXOs to get summaries for the contracts: {URl}:{Port}/listing_summaries
     - Json body for the post is a list of trade utxo request objects
     - A list of contract trade response response objects with trade information will be returned

 - ### Listing Trade summaries
-  - Send list of contract_ids and bid utxos to get summaries for the contracts: {URl}:{Port}/bid_utxo_trade_info
+  - Send list of contract_ids and bid UTXOs to get summaries for the contracts: {URl}:{Port}/bid_utxo_trade_info
     - Json body for the post is a list of trade utxo request objects
-    - A list of contract lising response objects with listing and contract information will be returned
+    - A list of contract listing response objects with listing and contract information will be returned

 - ### Txid contract history
   - Send list of contract_ids and order ids to get summaries for the contracts: {URl}:{Port}/check_txids_history
     - Json body for the post is a cancel request object
-    - A list of txid check response objects with payload  information will be returned
+    - A list of TXID check response objects with payload  information will be returned

 <br>

   ## Sending Data Types
   ```
 pub struct CommandStruct {
     pub txid: String,
     pub payload: String,
+    pub bid_payload : Option<Vec<BidPayload>>,
+    pub contract_id : Option<String>
 }

   pub struct UtxoBalances {
     pub contract_ids: Vec<String>,